sbrajesh/bpdev-username-availability-checker/readme.txt

 See [Username Availability Checker plugin page](http://buddydev.com/plugins/bpdev-username-availability-checker/ "Plugin page" ) for screenshots.

 == Changelog ==
 = 1.1.6 =
+ * If BuddyPress is active, remove space between the words before checking for availability.

+= 1.1.6 =
  * Sanitize username before checking.
 Helps solve the space and dashes issue.